MatteoGuadrini/nosqlapi/README.md

 `.get(parameters...)`

-Getting one or more data on specific database.
+Getting one or more data on specific database with position and keyword arguments.

 `.get(parameters...)`

-Getting one or more data on specific database.
+Getting one or more data on specific database with position and keyword arguments.

 `.insert(parameters...)`

-Inserting one data on specific database.
+Inserting one data on specific database with position and keyword arguments.

 `.insert_many(parameters...)`

-Inserting one or more data on specific database.
+Inserting one or more data on specific database with position and keyword arguments.

 `.update(parameters...)`

-Updating one existing data on specific database.
+Updating one existing data on specific database with position and keyword arguments.

 `.update_many(parameters...)`

-Updating one or more existing data on specific database.
+Updating one or more existing data on specific database with position and keyword arguments.

 `.delete(parameters...)`

-Deleting one existing data on specific database.
+Deleting one existing data on specific database with position and keyword arguments.

 `.close()`